lsrcz/grisette/README.md

 ## Features

 - **Multi-path** symbolic evaluation with efficient (customizable) state merging.
 - Symbolic evaluation is **purely functional**.
-The propagated symbolic value includes the assertion/error state of the execution, yet it is just a data structure.
+The propagated symbolic value includes the assertion / error state of the execution, yet it is just a data structure.
 As a result, Grisette is a library that does not modify the Haskell compiler.
 - The separation of symbolic and concrete values is enforced with **static types**.
 These types help discover opportunities for partial evaluation as well as safe use of Haskell libraries.

 ## Design and Benefits